-Tips From Someone With 50 Years Of Social Distancing Experience
+Tips From Someone With Nearly 50 Years Of Social Distancing Experience

 Each day, Barr tracks the weather for a number of groups including the Colorado Avalanche Information Center.
 He started measuring snow levels in the 1970s, mostly because he was bored.

-"Everything depends on the weather," said Barr, who has skied through snow "going sideways" and "swirling" to talk on the phone from the laboratory.
+"Everything depends on the weather," said Barr, who has skied through that "sideways" and "swirling" snow to talk on the phone from the laboratory.
 "It controlled what I did and so I would write it all down."

-He'd also write down when he saw an animal.
+He would also write down when he saw an animal.

 "With the birds, especially the ones that arrive in the spring, it was exciting," he said.
-"It was like, 'Oh my goodness, it's sunrise and I can hear robins.'"
+"It was like, 'Oh my goodness, it's sunrise and I can hear robins.' "

 Turns out, monitoring things that were important to his daily life had real value.
 As The Atlantic has written and the documentary The Snow Guardian has shown, his records have informed dozens of studies on climate change.